 - 6.9.
-On arriving at Devizes crews must have their craft and equipment checked before going to Registration.
-This applies to crews whether they are checking in on Easter Friday afternoon or Easter Saturday morning. - 6.10.
-At Registration you will need to confirm all names and contact numbers of the Crew and Support Crew. - 6.11.
-Standard Registration and start timings on Easter Saturday: - 05:00 parking opens. - 05:30 07:00 Prechecked Senior Doubles start window - 06:00 14:00 Registration and check in opens for boats starting after 07:00 - 07:00 15:00 Regular Senior Doubles start window - 15:00 Starts after this time only by appointment with the Chief Umpire. - 6.12.
-The Organisers will not modify start windows to enable a crew to 'fit' DW into a multi-event endurance challenge. - 6.13.
-All Crews should start their race between the hours of 05:30-18:00 on Easter Saturday.
-Crews should start before 15:00 unless they are fast enough to arrive within the tide window at Teddington on the Sunday morning with a start time after 12:00 on Saturday... see 6.14. - 6.14.
-Start times outside 05:30 -15:00 on Easter Saturday are by agreement with the Chief Umpire only.
-Any Crew wishing to start between 15:00 - 18:00 must, without fail, request permission from the Chief Umpire (dwraceumpire@gmail.com) to do so by 17:00 on the Wednesday preceding the race.
+Standard registration and start timings on Easter Saturday: - 06:00 Registration and parking opens. - 07:00 12.00 Start Window for Senior Doubles. - 12:00 Starts after this time only by appointment with the Chief Umpire. - 6.10.
+The Organisers will not modify start windows to enable a crew to 'fit' DW into a multi-event endurance challenge. - 6.11.
+At Registration you will need to confirm all names and contact numbers of the Crew and Support Crew. - 6.12.
+All Crews should start their race between the hours of 07:00-17:00 on Easter Saturday.
+Crews should start before 12:00 unless they are fast enough to arrive within the tide window at Teddington on the Sunday morning with a start time after 12:00 on Saturday....see 6.13 - 6.13.
+Start times outside 07:00-12:00 on Easter Saturday are by agreement with the Chief Umpire only.

+Any Crew wishing to start between 12:00 17:00 must, without fail, request permission from the Chief Umpire (dwraceumpire@gmail.com) to do so by 17:00 on the Wednesday preceding the race.
 This is to ensure that a race official is present for your start; starting without a race official present will result in disqualification.
 Your start time will not be shared with other crews.

 You must receive written (email) confirmation from the Chief Umpire that your requested start time has been accepted.